-The holiday season is almost upon us, and how can we celebrate without tackling some Christmas LEGO challenges?
+The holiday season is almost upon us, and how can we celebrate without tackling some winter LEGO challenges?
 The LEGO Christmas tree is an easy one to start with, and the kids will be thrilled to get in the spirit with their favorite toy.

 Just like all the LEGO STEM challenges, the beauty of any LEGO challenge is that there is no right answer!
 Your kids can use their imagination and creativity to come up with their own LEGO design.

 The complexity of the LEGO Christmas tree will depend on your child’s age and understanding of how to manipulate LEGO blocks.
 If you have multiple kids, have them do the challenge together and see what different results they come up with!

 Here I will show you two of the unlimited LEGO Christmas tree designs we came up with.
 The first one is easier and is more appropriate for preschoolers, while the second one is more for elementary school kids.

 For either design, all you need are LEGO blocks.
 If you don’t have any or enough at home, the LEGO Classic Bricks set will have all the blocks you need.
 A LEGO baseplate is optional, but I find it always handy to have one around for challenges like the LEGO maze or the LEGO Plinko board.

 First, pick out all the green LEGO blocks you have.
 If you don’t have that many green blocks, you can still build the tree and say that it’s covered with colorful ornaments.